At a Glance – Salak Phet

 300bt for dorm rooms to 4,000bt for sea villa.

-- Resorts: Salak Phet Resort, Island View, The Mangrove Hideaway
+- Resorts: Salak Phet Resort, The Mangrove Hideaway (currently closed)

 At an Island Pace – Salak Phet

-Salak Phet, lies on the opposite side of the bay to to Chek Bae down in the south east corner of Koh Chang, It is another rural community of fruit farmers and fishermen, spread out along the water and among the rubber tree plantations and orchards.
+Salak Phet, lies on the opposite side of the bay to to Chek Bae down in the south east corner of Koh Chang.
+It is a local, rural community of fruit farmers and fishermen, spread out along the water and among the rubber tree plantations and orchards.

-With the 744 metre mountain peaks of Salak Phet and Khao Laem providing the stunning natural backdrop at all times, Salak Phet comprises three distinct areas:-
+With the 744 metre mountain peaks of Salak Phet and Khao Laem providing the stunning natural backdrop at all times, Salak Phet comprises three distinct areas and the waterfalls:-

-Though mostly catering to Thai weekenders with homestays, there are a couple of resorts and guesthouses, a small marina with sailing facilities, a seafood restaurant and other local spots to eat, but as with elsewhere on the east coast, there is no readily accessible beach.
+Though mostly catering to Thai weekenders with homestays, there are a couple of resorts and guesthouses, a small marina with sailing facilities, a seafood restaurant and other local spots to eat.
+As with elsewhere on the east coast, there is no readily accessible beach.

 Taking the right here, puts you on the route for the waterfalls, the marina and Salak Phet Seafood, the restaurant at the very end in Baan Rong Than, whereas continuing on takes you past the temple down into the village on the water.

-Take a left down the street by the bridge and you ultimately reach Koh Chang’s second mangrove walkway, tucked away past the now defunct shrimp farms.
-Like its counterpart in Salak Khok, it does need some renovation but it’s well worth taking time out to explore.
+Take a left down the street by the bridge and you ultimately reach Baan Nai Nai (The Red Bridge), Salak Phet’s mangrove walkway, tucked away past the shrimp farms.
+It has been renovated in the last couple of years, so it’s well worth taking time out to explore.

 Continuing on, the main road narrows and curves round to follow the water’s edge at the bottom of the bay with houses on either side.
-The newly opened Chilli Hostel is located down the little street on the bend at the bottom.
+The backpacker hostel Sleepover! (curently closed) is located down the little street on the bend at the bottom.

 In truth, this is not the most scenic of spots, with buildings in different stages of either decay or renovation, but it is as local as Koh Chang comes.
 Ban Chan Lay, a Thai guesthouse and the resort, The Mangrove Hideaway, sit somewhat incongrously sandwiched in the middle of it all.